 Vitamin C is a powerful antioxidant and when used in skincare offers a multitude of benefits.
-It brightens and boosts the production of collagen.
-It also fights free radicals caused by UV exposure and pollution.
+It brightens the skin and boosts the production of collagen.
+It fights free radicals caused by UV exposure and pollution.

 I’ve been using Vitamin C serums for nearly fifteen years now.
 These are some of the best I’ve discovered to date.
 The percentages range from 10% – 30% L-Ascorbic acid.
 A higher percentage doesn’t necessarily mean it’s better.
 The benefit comes from consistent use.
 I like to mix it up and try different formulations.
 Many Vitamin C serums over 20% will tingle at first but the sensation dissipates soon after.
 I love the tingle and take it as a sign that the ingredients are active and working.

 10% Vitamin C

 La Roche-Posay Redermic C Anti-Wrinkle Firming Concentrate – This is a Vitamin C 10% + moisturizer and is very hydrating.
 It’s $50 yet convenient for two products in one.
 Available at Walgreens.